-Risk Statement Level of Risk Risk Mitigation Strategy This item has been evaluated against the Shire of Menzies' Risk Management Strategy and Risk Assessment Matrix.
-The perceived level of risk is high prior to treatment.
-The progression of risk management activities aligned with the Risk Management Strategy may reduce the risk to low.
+Risk Statement Level of Risk Risk Mitigation Strategy This item has been evaluated against The perceived The progression of risk the Shire of Menzies' Risk level of risk is high prior to treatment. management activities Management Strategy and Risk aligned with the Risk Assessment Matrix. treatment.
+Management Strategy may reduce the risk to low.